 WHAT ARE MY BENEFITS?
 SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 WHAT IS MY CO- PAYMENT?
 IS PREAUTHORIZATION REQUIRED?
 IS THERE A BENEFIT LIMIT?
 WHERE CAN I FIND MORE DETAILS?
-Specialty Care Services Yes 15% Not Applicable No Chapter 4 Section 1.2 Termination of Pregnancy Yes 15% Not Applicable No Chapter 4 Section 1.2 Vision Care (for members age 19 and over) Yes 15% Not Applicable Preauthorization rules may apply One routine eye exam per contract year is covered Chapter 4 Section 1.2 Wellness Benefit Not Applicable Not Applicable Not Applicable No Chapter 4 Section 1.2 INPATIENT CARE AND HOSPITALIZATION - - · - Hospital Services Yes 15% Not Applicable Yes Chapter 4 Section 1.3 Inpatient Rehabilitative Services Yes 15% Not Applicable Yes Chapter 4 Section 1.3
+Specialty Care Services Yes 15% Not Applicable No Chapter 4 Section 1.2 Termination of Pregnancy Yes 15% Not Applicable No Chapter 4 Section 1.2 Vision Care (for members age 19 and over) Yes 15% Not Applicable Preauthorization rules may apply One routine eye exam per contract year is covered Chapter 4 Section 1.2 Wellness Benefit Not Applicable Not Applicable Not Applicable No Chapter 4 Section 1.2 INPATIENT CARE AND HOSPITALIZATION l l Hospital Services Yes 15% Not Applicable Yes Chapter 4 Section 1.3 Inpatient Rehabilitative Services Yes 15% Not Applicable Yes Chapter 4 Section 1.3 Mastectomy Reconstructive Surgery, and Procedures Not Applicable Not Applicable Not Applicable Yes Chapter 4 Section 1.3